rmedaer/milhoja/README.md

 [![image](https://img.shields.io/travis/rmedaer/milhoja.svg)](https://travis-ci.org/rmedaer/milhoja)

+Battenberg is a tool built atop of Cookiecutter to keep Cookiecut projects in sync with their parent templates.
-Milhoja is a tool in top of [Cookiecutter](https://github.com/audreyr/cookiecutter) which maintains directory templating with Git.
-The first goal of Milhoja is to provide *upgrade* feature to [Cookiecutter](https://github.com/audreyr/cookiecutter).
+Under the hood, Battenberg relies on Git to manage the merging, diffing, and conflict resolution story.
+The first goal of Battenberg is to provide an *upgrade* feature to Cookiecutter.

 ## Usage